ivancuric/js-perf/README.md

 })();
 ```

 If the browser isn't able to evaluate an `async` function, we assume that it's an old browser and just ship the polyfilled bundle.
-Otherwise
+Otherwise, the user gets the neat and modern variant.

+## Closing words

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2MDU2MDc0OSwzNTIyMzU1OTMsLTc2OT
+eyJoaXN0b3J5IjpbMTcyNzkwNjI0MiwzNTIyMzU1OTMsLTc2OT
 UxNTQyXX0=
 -->